MDIL-SNU/SPINNER/docs/tags/tags.rst

       re-relax_best: yes
       population_max: 10000

 :code:`generation` is the number of generations (required). :code:`population` is the number of the structure in the pool (except for survival) in one generation. :code:`i_population` is the population number in generation 1.
 Default values are the twice the number of atoms in the simulation cell. :code:`num_of_best` is the number of structure that survive into the next generation.
-If it is set to 0, then the calculation does not fix the number, but decide it in every generation by the energy window (see :code:`energy_criteria` in Ch.3.8 below). :code:`re-relax_best` decides whether survived structures are relaxed again in each generation or not.
+If it is set to 0, then the calculation does not fix the number, but decide it in every generation by the energy window (see :code:`energy_criteria` in Ch.3.8 below). :code:`re-relax_best` decides whether survived structures are relaxed again in each generation or not. :code:`population_max` is the maximum number of population.
+If the population number exceeds this value, then the calculation stops.

 3.3 Defining material system (required)